dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 ## Start a DSP stack on your local machine

 DSP-API is the heart of the DaSCH software - it is a server application for storing data from the Humanities.
-DSP-APP is our generic user interface, i.e. the viewer to look at the data.
+DSP-APP is a generic user interface for the user to look at and work with data stored in DSP.
 It's a server application, too.

 For testing purposes, it is sometimes necessary to run DSP-API and DSP-APP on a local machine.
-But the startup and shutdown of API and APP can be complicated: Both repos need to be cloned locally, a `git pull` has to be executed from time to time to stay up to date, and then there are several commands for each repository to remember.
+But the startup and shutdown of DSP-API and DSP-APP can be time-consuming: both code repositories need to be cloned, a `git pull` has to be executed from time to time to stay up to date, and then there are several commands for each repository to remember.
 And your local clone of the API might get cluttered with old files over time.